yukomath/Skin-Cancer-Classification/README.md

 In summary, these results indicate a trade-off between improving performance on minority classes and maintaining stable overall classification performance.
 Among the evaluated methods, inverse-frequency weighted cross-entropy provided the most balanced performance, suggesting that directly using class frequency in the loss function is an effective strategy for this dataset.

 ---
+### Acknowledgements
+Parts of the code and explanations in this project were created with the assistance of ChatGPT by OpenAI.